Flafla2/Vive-Teleporter/Assets/SteamVR/readme.txt

 SteamVR_Camera component added to it, and the Expand button clicked.
 It also includes a full set of Tracked Devices which will display and follow any connected tracked devices (e.g. controllers, base stations and cameras).

-[Status] - This is a set of components for providing various status info.
-You can add it to your scene to get notifications for leaving the tracking bounds, et cetera.
-It also includes an escape menu for tweaking options.
+[Status] - The prefab is for demonstration purposes only.
+It adds an escape menu to your scene.
 Note: It uses the SteamVR_Overlay component, which is rather expensive rendering-wise.

 [SteamVR] - This object controls some global settings for SteamVR, most notably Tracking Space.
 Legacy projects